psherman42/rvdebug/README.md

 ## How `rvdebug` works

 It's all in Tcl, thus, everying is a string and a little cryptic.
 For a quick refresher see [Tcl Crash Course](https://openocd.org/doc/html/Tcl-Crash-Course.html) from OpenOCD documentation.
-Full reference is [](https://www.tcl-lang.org/man/tcl/TclCmd/contents.htm) although not every aspect is  in the minimal implementation of jim-tcl by OpenOCD.
+Full reference is in the [Tcl Language Documentation](https://www.tcl-lang.org/man/tcl/TclCmd/contents.htm) although not every aspect is included in the minimal implementation of jim-tcl by OpenOCD.

-Every `.tcl` file has a `defn this-filename.tcl YYYY-MM-DD` line at the top, and when needed a `.tcl. file might have one or more `incl some-other-filename.tcl` lines.
+Every `.tcl` file has a `defn this-filename.tcl YYYY-MM-DD` line at the top, and when needed a `.tcl` file might have one or more `incl some-other-filename.tcl` lines.
 The `defn` and `incl` macros are in `rvdebug.cfg`.

 The main top-level program is in `rvdebug.cfg`.
 This is where the main OpenOCD function `jtag_init` (usually contained `openocd/src/jtag/startup.tcl`) is overridden instead to invoke procedure `rvdebug`.
 After it runs, control is passed to `rvdebug-handler` to interpret the results.

 The heart of the program is in `rvdebug.tcl`.
 Critical to understanding the RISC-V Debug Specification is to notice that, depending on the ideosyncracies of hardware implementation the potential for a startup race condition exists when performing an N`DMRESET` action.
 If there is less than 2.5 Seconds (yes, that's 2500 mS) after pulsing N`DMRESET` then the DM (Debug Module) will become stuck in a persistently busy state and become completely unreachable.
 Full power-cycle is the only way to regain control of the DM.

 * must first enable DM only (dmactive=1 (haltreq=0, ndmreset=0)), then halt hart (haltreq=1 (dmactive=1, ndmreset=0)),